SEO / Examples

 Use one diagram per idea.
 Start with a simple flow first, then add detail only if it changes a decision.
 For system docs, pair each Mermaid block with a short explanation of assumptions, input, and output.
 This keeps your page usable for both engineers and non-technical reviewers.

 If a diagram becomes too dense, split it into multiple sections.
 Smaller diagrams are easier to maintain and easier to understand in exported PDF or HTML formats.
+For more on building clear docs, see the markdown cheatsheet.

 FAQ